MtPelerin/bridge-v2/docs/api.md

 - **statusCode**: Code indicating that transfer is frozen when frozen, ok if not frozen

-### <span id="GlobalFreezeRule-beforeTransferHook-address-address-address-uint256-uint256-"></span> `beforeTransferHook(address, address, address, uint256, uint256) → uint256, address, uint256` (external)

-Dummy before transfer hook
-Not intended to be called
-Throws RU02 because this function is not intended to be called

-### <span id="GlobalFreezeRule-afterTransferHook-address-address-address-uint256-uint256-"></span> `afterTransferHook(address, address, address, uint256, uint256) → bool` (external)

-Dummy after transfer hook
-Not intended to be called
-Throws RU02 because this function is not intended to be called

 ### <span id="GlobalFreezeRule-_isFrozen--"></span> `_isFrozen() → bool` (public)

 Checks if frozen until date is greater than current time